-- 1.1 The provisions of the Teacher Performance Appraisal Technical Requirements Manual, 2010 shall serve as the guiding resource for all matters relating to the performance appraisal of experienced teachers. - 1.2 A standard process will be applied as consistently as possible across the district school board. - 1.3 Experienced teachers must be appraised once every five years. - 1.4 Appraisals focus on all of the 16 competency statements that describe the skills, knowledge, and attitudes that experienced teachers must reflect in their teaching practice. - 1.5 Annual learning plans are a mandatory component to the appraisal process for experienced teachers. - 1.6 A teacher may request an additional appraisal outside the regular appraisal cycle.
-The principal may refuse to conduct this appraisal if they consider that it is unlikely to lead to improvement in the teacher's performance rating. - 1.7 The principal may also conduct additional appraisals if they consider it advisable to do so in light of circumstances related to the teacher's performance.
+- 1.1 The provisions of the Teacher Performance Appraisal Technical Requirements Manual, 2010 shall serve as the guiding resource for all matters relating to the performance appraisal of experienced teachers. - 1.2 A standard process will be applied as consistently as possible across the district school board.

+- 1.3 Experienced teachers must be appraised once every five years. - 1.4 Appraisals focus on all of the 16 competency statements that describe the skills, knowledge, and attitudes that experienced teachers must reflect in their teaching practice. - 1.5 Annual learning plans are a mandatory component to the appraisal process for experienced teachers. - 1.6 A teacher may request an additional appraisal outside the regular appraisal cycle.
+The principal may refuse to conduct this appraisal if he/she considers that it is unlikely to lead to improvement in the teacher's performance rating. - 1.7 The principal may also conduct additional appraisals if he/she considers it advisable to do so in light of circumstances related to the teacher's performance.

-2.0 ROLES AND RESPONSBILITIES
+2.0 Roles and Responsibilities